tiedaar/WSPSR/README.md

 ## Overview
 ### Relevant work

+#### Pretrained multilingual language models
+Multilingual language models such as mBERT and XLM-R are large language models based on the BERT or RoBERTa architectures which train on not one but many languages. mBERT and XLM-R are both encoder-only language models with vocabularies of between 110K and 250K.
+This method has been found to increase accuracy, particularly with low-resource languages, since knowledge of one language seems to be able to transfer to others, even if they are unrelated.

 #### wav2vec
 Wav2vec[[3]](#3) and other audio models rely on a method of feature extraction in which raw audio is sampled (usually at 16,000 Hz) and converted through a fourier transform over time into a log-mel spectrogram.
 The coefficients of the spectrogram are fed into convolutional neural networks with between 2 and 5 layers.
 These networks are trained to output vectors called 'features' that can be used like tokens in a traditional text-based transformer.
 ![audio encoding](/pictures/audio-encoding.png)